Creamy Shrimp Alfredo (Better Than Restaurant Quality)

 This recipe works because it skips the flour thickeners (roux) used in cheaper versions.
 Instead, we rely on emulsification.
 By simmering heavy cream and butter with the starchy pasta water and melting in the cheese, we create a sauce that naturally thickens to a glossy finish.
 The sweetness of the shrimp balances the salty, nutty punch of the Parmesan, while the generous amount of black pepper cuts through the richness of the dairy.

 Visually, the key is the coating consistency.
 You want the sauce to be thick enough to coat the back of a spoon (and the shrimp!) but loose enough to remain creamy, not clumpy, as it cools.
+I teach my students to look for what we call in professional kitchens the “ribbon effect” – when you lift your spoon, the sauce should fall back into the pan in a smooth, continuous stream.

 Serve this immediately with a slice of crusty garlic bread to mop up every last drop of sauce.
+In my home, we love to pair it with a crisp glass of Pinot Grigio and a simple arugula salad dressed with lemon and olive oil to cut through the richness.

 Storage